The SMC Test® is the most widely-used comminution test in the world for AG & SAG Mills, HPGRs and Crushers.

 Figure 6 – Cut Core vs Crushed Core Test Results

 The amount of sample that is required depends on what sources are available to provide the rock samples eg, is it drill core, what size of core is it, is it whole, halved or quartered as well as the size fraction chosen to do the SMC Test® and whether the sample is going to be prepared by crushing or cutting.
 These factors are best discussed with your local metallurgical laboratory when you are at the planning stage.
-However, in the majority of cases 15-20 kilograms is more than enough to conduct a single test.
+However, in the majority of cases 15-20 kilograms is more than enough to conduct a single test if feed preparation is being carried out by crushing the drill core first of all (crush-and-select method).
+However, if the sample is to be prepared by cutting with a diamond saw (cut-core method) as little as 5kg is normally sufficient.
 Also remember that the products from the SMC Test® can be re-used for Bond ball work index testing, the SMC Test® being effectively used as a feed preparation step for the Bond ball work index test.
 As a general rule Bond ball work index tests are recommended when SMC Tests® are carried out as this provides valuable additional information on the way that much finer particles break.

 NUMBER OF SAMPLES